|Status : Published

 |Page : 150

-The Indian telemedicine market was about USD 0.91 billion in 2020 and is anticipated to be valued at 6.1 billion by 2027, registering a CAGR of 31% during the forecast period 2021-2027.
+The Indian Telemedicine Market was about USD 0.91 billion in 2023 and is anticipated to be valued at 6.1 billion by 2030, registering a CAGR of 31% during the forecast period 2025-2030.
 The Indian healthcare industry is shifting from conventional in-person doctor-patient interaction to virtually-enabled remote consultations.

 The COVID-19 pandemic has accelerated the growth of virtual care in the country which includes teleconsultation, teleradiology, telepathology, and e-pharmacy.
 The healthcare providers, such as hospitals and e-pharmacies, have integrated teleconsultation platforms and expanded their existing digital products.
 There is a steep growth in the teleconsultation and e-pharmacies platform as it is adopted by doctors and patients.
 This has resulted in a boom in the Indian telemedicine market.
 The rising smartphone and internet penetration in rural areas, awareness about the availability of virtual visits as an alternative to physical consultations, escalating number of chronic diseases along with the need for better pre-and post-operative care, and access to affordable home monitoring equipment are the factors that are propelling the growth of telemedicine market in India.
 Telemedicine is an excellent medium to provide medical help to those who lacked the chance to get help in person and also it is cost-effective and efficient.

 Nevertheless, telemedicine is an advanced technology through which patients can be monitored from home, doctors can keep track of their progress and intervene when needed, resulting in the growth of the Indian telemedicine market.
 Thus, healthcare is shifting from hospital to home and providing patients with 24/7 care via mobile phones.
 Covid-19 has impacted India in the most detrimental ways, the country now has an excellent opportunity to become a digital health leader.